schilo132/real-estate-property-reservations-api/README.md

 - `pip install -r requirements.txt`

 Start the database and create a superuser:
-- `python manage.py migrate`
+- `python3 manage.py migrate`
-- `python manage.py createsuperuser`
+- `python3 manage.py createsuperuser`

 Setup the database and load the fixtures to provide initial data:
-- `python manage.py makemigrations khanto`
+- `python3 manage.py makemigrations khanto`
-- `python manage.py migrate`
+- `python3 manage.py migrate`
-- `./manage.py loaddata fixtures.json`
+- `python3 loaddata fixtures.json`

 Start the server:
-- `python manage.py runserver`
+- `python3 manage.py runserver`

 The API may now be accessed at http://127.0.0.1:8000/. **Go to http://127.0.0.1:8000/admin and log in with your superuser credentials to authenticate before using the API.**